DevCycleHQ/devcycle-docs/docs/essentials/environments.md

 sidebar_position: 3
 ---

-Environments in DevCycle map to the environments which traditional exist within a system's development lifecycle.
+Environments in DevCycle map to the environments which traditionally exist within a system's development lifecycle.
 Every Feature within DevCycle will exist across every Environment in your DevCycle Project, but each Environment manages Features independently.

 > For example, a Feature may exist on your Production, Staging, and Development Environment, but may only be _turned on_ for the Development Environment.

 Within DevCycle, each Project manages its own set of Environments.
-Environments may be added or removed from a Project at any time.
-Your Organization may have as many Projects and Environments as necessary with no limits.
+Environments may be added or removed from a Project at any time, and you may have as many environments as necessary with no limits.

 **Environment Defaults**